mckaygraybill/retnur/README.md

 # retnur
 JS framework & sample implementation for a 2D, turn-based strategy game inspired by the Heroes of Might and Magic series.
 Detailed instructions will be included on how to customize your own game with graphics, configurations, agents (NPCs), etc.

-The name 'retnur' is an anagram of "turner" and "return", reflecting the turn-based style of games and reusable framework nature of the project.
+The name _retnur_ is an anagram of "turner" and "return", reflecting the turn-based style of games and reusable framework nature of the project.

 ### Planned phases
 1. Screen in which you can choose a leader
-2. Map screen that allows you to move your hero around
+2. Map screen that allows you to move your leader around
 3. Interactions with things in the map that modify state within your leader, modifying state of map
 4. Turns
 5. Random AI agent